Breakdowns (comics)

 Breakdowns is a collected volume of underground comic strips by American cartoonist Art Spiegelman.
 The book is made up of strips dating to before Spiegelman started planning his graphic novel Maus, but includes the strip "Maus" which presaged the graphic novel, and "Prisoner on the Hell Planet" which is reproduced in Maus.
-The original edition of 1977 is subtitled From Maus to Now; the expanded 2008 edition is subtitled Portrait of the Artist as a Young %@&*!.
+The original edition from 1977 is subtitled From Maus to Now; the expanded 2008 edition is subtitled Portrait of the Artist as a Young %@&*!.

 Overview

 The original 1977 edition was made up of short, experimental strips, some of which were autobiographical, made between 1972 and 1977.
+They were underground comics, made while Spiegelman was living in San Francisco.
 At that stage in his career, Spiegelman was more interested in the formal elements of the comics medium than in its content or storytelling aspects.
 He experimented with and explored the relation of panels to each other on the page, pictorial manipulation, and how far one could take a story formally before it became incoherent.
 He parodied and paid homage to his cartoon heroes, notably Chester Gould's Dick Tracy, Rex Morgan, M.D., and Winsor McCay's Dream of the Rarebit Fiend.

 The cover depicts Spiegelman drinking a bottle of India ink over repeated variants of the same image.
 The title is written in shaky block letters, implying both visual and psychological breakdowns.

 Portrait of the Artist as a Young %@&*!
 (2008)

+Breakdowns was republished in 2008 with the new subtitle Portrait of the Artist as a Young %@&*!.
+This new edition included an autobiographical introduction that gave context to his early life and love of comics.
 The expanded 2008 edition made use of a swirl or squiggle motif.
 The seemingly tossed-off squiggle is used in a variety of contexts.
 It is first introduced as the expression of surprise of the character on the cover slipping on a copy of the first edition of Breakdowns (rather than a clichéd banana peel).
 At other times it is used to represent the artist himself, or the squiggles he makes as a youth learning to draw.

 Spiegelman depicts himself in the vest that has become synonymous with his image since Maus, in contrast to his appearance in the comics from the original Breakdowns.